SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/user-settings.md

 3. Enter a password and confirm it.
 4. Click **Save** to apply your settings.

 Make sure to select a strong password.
-To support you in doing so a password strength indicator is displayed along with a password change.
+To support you in doing so, a password strength indicator is displayed along with a password change.

 <img src="/images/users-guide/getting-started/getting-started-password-strength.png" alt="Reset password" style="max-width: 100%">

+By default, the password must meet the following conditions:

+* Consist of at least eight characters (this parameter can be configured by the {{< management-tenant >}}, see [Administration > Platform configuration settings](/users-guide/administration/#platform-configuration-settings).
-By default, the password must consist of at least eight characters.
-For a strong password you must include at least three of the following character types: uppercase letters, lowercase letters, numbers and symbols.
+* Include each of the following character types: uppercase letters, lowercase letters, numbers and symbols.

 > **Info:** The password rules can be configured by the administrator, i.e. your administrator can configure your account to enforce a password policy.
 You may be required to pick a strong password for example or to change your password regularly.